Metaswitch/clearwater-readthedocs/docs/Manual_Install.md

        ]
     }

-Then upload it to the shared configuration database by running `/usr/share/clearwater/bin/upload_scscf_json`.
+Then upload it to the shared configuration database by running `sudo /usr/share/clearwater/clearwater-config-manager/scripts/upload_scscf_json`.
 This means that any sprout nodes that you add to the cluster will automatically learn the configuration.

 ## Provision Telephone Numbers in Ellis